ethman/Slakh/README.md

 ![comparison with other datasets](https://github.com/ethman/Slakh/raw/master/img/slakh_comp1.png)

-Here is how Slakh2100 compares to the full Lakh MIDI Dataset and to the subset of Lakh that has sources with at least the four instrument categories as described in [Selection from the Lakh MIDI Dataset](#selection) (this is denoted as "LMD (subset)" in the table below).
+Here is how Slakh2100 compares to the full Lakh MIDI Dataset and to the subset of Lakh that has sources with at least one source from each Piano, Bass, Guitar, and Drums, as described in [Selection from the Lakh MIDI Dataset](#selection) (this is denoted as "LMD (subset)" in the table below).

 | Dataset               | # Songs  | Size (h) | # Tracks | # Instrument Categories |